 Your website and social media accounts should make your business seem like an exciting place to work.
 Candidates must be impressed and inspired by what they see.
 It’s not just about flashy images or witty copy.
 Does your website clearly show what your business does?
 Does it effectively communicate your brand identity and company culture?
 As for social media, your posts must denote that your business has gained traction and is ready to grow.

-If your website appears outdated or your social media posts are not remotely interesting, no candidate is going to take your company seriously.
+If your website appears outdated or your social media posts are not remotely interesting, no candidate will take your company seriously.
 Your content doesn’t have to make your company look tremendously successful.
 It just has to prove that you understand your target audience’s preferences and concerns.
 That’s arguably the number one indicator of a “legitimate” company.

 4. Proximity to Workplace

 A lengthy commute could significantly hinder all of the skills your most promising candidate has to offer.
 Yes, this severely diminishes your pool of candidates to choose from.
 But commuters have admitted to numerous researchers that commuting prevents them from performing to the best of their ability.
-Forcing a new employee to travel over an hour to get to your workplace is particularly detrimental if the employee was hired for their attitude or drive.
+Forcing a new employee to travel over an hour to get to your workplace is particularly detrimental if they were hired for their attitude or drive.

 5. Who Will Train the New Hire?

 Employee training is difficult for smaller, younger businesses.
-Odds are, the new employee will be trained by an existing employee, and not just on daily tasks.
-It’s this current employee’s job to answer any questions the new employee might have and educate them on the business’s company culture.
+The odds are that the new employee will be trained by an existing employee, not just on daily tasks.
+This current employee’s job is to answer any questions the new employee might have and educate them on the business’s company culture.
 Why does the team get along so well?
 What are the business’s core values?